justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;You can easily judge the character of a man by how he treats those who can do nothing for him.&quot;</em> <br>
+<em>&quot;Presents are made for the pleasure of who gives them, not the merits of who receives them.&quot;</em> <br>
-— Simon Sinek
+— Carlos Ruiz Zafon

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>